 Facts about copper

-Copper is a chemical element and reddish-brown transition metal of Group 11 or IB of the periodic table with the symbol Cu and atomic number 29.
-It is a soft, tough, and lustrous metal with high electrical and thermal conductance.
-The metal forms a face-centered cubic crystal lattice.
-It is found in our environment as a free metallic state or ores which can be easily extracted.
-Bronze, the alloy of copper and tin is used in history for mankind since the Bronze age.
-Copper is found in hemocyanin of the blood of cuttlefish and plants like green peas.
-It helps for the formation of hemoglobin (an oxygen carrier) in the animal body.
+Copper is a chemical element or reddish-brown transition metal of Group 11 or IB of the periodic table with the symbol Cu and atomic number 29.
+It is a soft, tough, and lustrous metal with high thermal and electrical conductance.
+Copper helps in the formation of hemoglobin (an oxygen carrier) in the animal body.

 Who discovered copper?

-The archaeological discovery of the island, namely Cyprus in the eastern Mediterranean Sea is famous for the mines of copper.
+The archaeological discovery of the island, namely Cyprus in the eastern Mediterranean Sea is famous for its mines of copper.
 The name copper is derived from the Latin name Cuprum via Cyprium.

 Properties of copper

-In chemistry, the physical and chemical properties of coinage or noble metals like Cu, Ag, Au are very similar.
-Some physical and chemical properties of copper are given below the table,
+In chemistry, the physical and chemical properties of coinage or noble metals like Cu, Ag, and Au are very similar.

 |Electronic configuration||[Ar] 3d10 4s1|